Last Updated on July 9, 2026 by Daniel Globe

 NetJets Fractional Ownership Pros and Cons

 But the disadvantages are real.
-You’ll commit a high upfront buy-in, often $500K to $3M+, then pay monthly management fees that can exceed $28K.
-Those fixed costs hit even when you barely fly.
-Over five years, your share may also depreciate 30% to 50%, which can erode value.
+You’ll commit a high upfront buy-in, often $500,000 to $3 million or more, then pay monthly management fees that can exceed $28,000 for large-cabin aircraft.
+Those fixed costs hit even when you barely fly, and over five years your share may depreciate 30% to 50%.

 NetJets vs. Craft Pod

-Ownership And Capital Return
+Ownership and Capital Return

-Fleet Access And Flexibility
+Fleet Access and Flexibility

 Frequently Asked Questions